Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Stochastic MCMC and Langevin Layers

 \subsection{Differentiation of the Loss Function}

 In order to learn the parameters of the deterministic layers in the SNF we will apply a stochastic gradient descent algorithm.
-Therefore we briefly discuss the differentiation of the loss function, where we restrict our attention to the first KL function in \eqref{KL-loss}.
+Therefore we briefly discuss the differentiation of the loss function.
+For this purpose, we briefly discuss the derivation of an unbiased estimator for $\nabla_\theta \mathcal L_\mathrm{SNF}(\theta)$ based on samples $(x_0,...,x_T)$ from the path $(Y_0,...,Y_T)$.